jenhausu/3rd-Party-Library-for-iOS/README.md

 ## TextField
 * [JVFloatLabeledTextField](https://github.com/jverdi/JVFloatLabeledTextField) : UITextField subclass with floating labels - inspired by Matt D. Smith's design:
 * [JOTextField](https://github.com/lojals/JOTextField) : Custom version of UITextField
+* [MAFormViewController](https://github.com/mamaral/MAFormViewController) : MAFormViewController is designed to be used in tandem with MATextFieldCells for extremely quick and easy UITableView-based form creation that automatically handles the form configuration, formatting, navigation, validation, and submission.
+* [REFormattedNumberField](https://github.com/romaonthego/REFormattedNumberField) : UITextField subclass that allows numeric input in a predefined format.
+* [GrowingTextView](https://github.com/HansPinckaers/GrowingTextView) : An UITextView which grows/shrinks with the text and starts scrolling when the content reaches a certain number of lines.
+* [DDHTextView](https://github.com/dasdom/DDHTextView) : A UITextView subclass which let's you move the cursor with a pan gesture.

 ## MultiMedia
 * [SCWaveformView](https://github.com/rFlex/SCWaveformView) : A blazing fast customizable waveform view